mc-cc-scripts/script-manager/README.md

 scm:load("testLibrary")
 ```

-If the Library is already called by a Programm using this SCM loader, SCM will check all Libraries loaded for these comments:
+If the library is already called by a program using this SCM loader, SCM will check all libraries loaded for these comments:

 ```lua